 Over the past decade the contribution of SMEs to national exports has been on the increase, reaching a 52.3% of exports generated in 2011.
-Moreover, out of the 52.3% of exports generated by SMEs, 45.2% were generated by micro and small enterprises.[16]
-Within this context trade facilitation, to support enterprises and mitigate the disadvantages resulting from insularity and related transport distances, delays and costs, remains necessary to increase the competitiveness of enterprises and the Maltese economy.[17]
+Out of the 52.3% of exports generated by SMEs, 45.2% were generated by micro and small enterprises.[16]
+Trade facilitation, to support enterprises and mitigate the disadvantages resulting from insularity and related transport distances, delays and costs, remains necessary to increase the competitiveness of enterprises and the Maltese economy.[17]

 As indicated in the 2014 SBA factsheet, Malta's performance in the single market indicator remains one of its main strong points whilst improvements in internationalisation, innovation and skills, amongst others, continue to lag behind the EU average.
-Within this context, relations among firms may also be a viable route to enable SMEs to venture into new developments and growth.
+Relations among firms may also be a viable route to enable SMEs to venture into new developments and growth.
 So far, relations amongst enterprises along the supply chain remain relatively low and thus it is necessary to motivate and facilitate the collaboration between enterprises with a view to promote SMEs.

-In 2011, Malta invested €10 million from the ERDF to create a First Loss Portfolio Guarantee instrument under the JEREMIE initiative.
-Due to the success of this initiative and the substantial leverage effect on the Maltese economy, in 2013 Government allocated an additional €2 million to this instrument.
-Until December 2013, through the JEREMIE initiative, 583 SMEs have benefited from 665 transactions with the amount committed totalling almost €54 million.
-Notwithstanding the success of financial instruments, the need for grants for enterprises remains key for their development and growth to be able to remain competitive in the economy.
-The inability to raise enough capital to support business ventures remains one of the main challenges faced by SMEs in Malta.
-This coupled with the lack of economies of scale, the difficulty to break into international markets and to move towards innovative industries remain challenges which need to be addressed in the 2014-2020 period in order to secure the long term competitiveness of local enterprises.[18]
+In 2011, Malta invested €10M from the ERDF to create a First Loss Portfolio Guarantee instrument under the JEREMIE initiative.
+Due to the success of this initiative and the substantial leverage effect on the Maltese economy, in 2013 Government allocated an additional €2M to this instrument.
+By December 2013, 583 SMEs had benefited from 665 transactions with the amount committed totalling almost €54M.
+Notwithstanding the success of FIs, the need for grants for enterprises remains key for their development and growth to be able to remain competitive in the economy.
+The inability to raise enough capital to support business ventures remains one of the main challenges faced by SMEs in Malta, the lack of economies of scale, the difficulty to break into international markets and to move towards innovative industries remain challenges which need to be addressed in the 14-20 period ito secure the long term competitiveness of local enterprises.[18]